ToniPortal/Moify/README.md

   4. Check the Developer mode checkbox
   5. Click on the Load unpacked extension button
   6. Select the folder moify/build

-## Contribution

-Suggestions and pull requests are welcomed!.

 ---